 If you have a higher balance you’d like to access from time to time, another safe option is a money market account.
 A money market account yields a higher return than that of a traditional savings account.

 While some money market accounts make your funds available via ATM card or checks, it’s important to understand that for any savings (traditional or MMA) account, regulation D limits you to six (6) transfers from the account per month.

-Learn more about our Money Market Plus Account with industry-leading rates.
+Learn more about Thrive Money Market with industry-leading rates.

 If you’re interested in a traditional savings account or money market account, make sure the financial institution has a robust online and mobile banking platform with features to help you save more, including the ability to easily transfer funds in online banking or from your smartphone and to deposit checks via your mobile device.